Word@Work, Let God's Word energise your working day!

 Acts 1:4-8

-Waiting is often difficult, especially if we think we know what should be done and when.
-The disciples were excited and relieved that Jesus was alive again; surely He would now overthrow His enemies and become the King of Israel.
+Waiting is often difficult, especially if we think we know what to do or when to do it.
+The disciples were excited and relieved that Jesus was alive again; surely, He would now overthrow His enemies and become the King of Israel.
 They had small ambitions, to be senior officials in Jesus' government in Jerusalem.
-But Jesus knew God's master-plan; it was much bigger, would be achieved very differently and to a different timetable (
+But Jesus knew God's master-plan; it was much bigger, would be achieved very differently and to a different timetable (Matthew 24:4-14).

 Taken Up and Coming Back